gieoon/Hide-Youtube-Views/README.md

 1. Because it's easy (Just CSS stuff).
 2. Because views and likes can be distracting.
 It takes a bit to get used to, but it can be quite an interesting experience.

+# What is going to be adding next?

+1. Ability to guess the number of views on a video (Useful for learning about marketing)